John Baldessari

 In the 1970s, Baldessari took a more 'artless' approach to image making by appropriating stills from B-movies to create synthesized photomontages.
 The photographs were cheap and easy to acquire, allowing him to systematically juxtapose various images to create a new narrative context.
 Influenced by early Hollywood cinema, the work suggested movement, similar to a storyboard grid, allowing him to document actions rather than monumentalizing his subject matter.

-As seen in Frames and Ribbon (1988), he incorporated stickers to conceal individual faces, thus veiling emotional content and drawing attention to minor details and the negative space between frames.
+As seen in Frames and Ribbon (1988), he incorporated stickers to conceal faces of individuals he didn’t like in news photographs and movie stills he purchased at a movie store in Burbank, thus veiling emotional content and drawing attention to minor details and the negative space between frames.
 The pricing stickers serve as a minimalist painting technique, creating a new depth within a flat field of color, breaking up the realistic black and white photo content.
+He often told his students “Don’t look at things — look in between things.”

 Baldessari continued to examine parts of the body through the series Noses and Ears (2006-2007) and Arms and Legs (2007-2008).
 Both series expose isolated features on a minimal field of color, allowing the viewer to interpret the work through sensual precepts.
 Baldessari viewed his own features as separate entities, rather than belonging to a whole face or body.